IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 <br/>*\<PACKAGE\>* is the path to the package you have downloaded.
 <br/>
 <br/>__*Install using "Package Manager Console"*__
 <br/>1.
-Run this command in the "Package Manager Console": `Install-Package IvanStoychev.StringExtensions`.
+Run this command in the "Package Manager Console": `Install-Package IvanStoychev.Useful.String.Extensions`.
 <br/>
 <br/>__*Install using PackageReference*__
 <br/>1.
-Add this line, in an "*\<ItemGroup>*", to your .csproj file `<PackageReference Include="IvanStoychev.StringExtensions" Version="VersionNumber"/>`.
+Add this line, in an "*\<ItemGroup>*", to your .csproj file `<PackageReference Include="IvanStoychev.Useful.String.Extensions" Version="VersionNumber"/>`.
 <br/>where:
 <br/>*VersionNumber* is the version of the package you wish to use, e.g. `1.0.0`.
 <br/>
 <br/>__*Install using Paket CLI*__
 <br/>1.
-Run the command `paket add IvanStoychev.StringExtensions`.
+Run the command `paket add IvanStoychev.Useful.String.Extensions`.

 <br/>

 ℹ How to use
 ----------
-Since the functionality, added by this project, is all extension methods, it would be best to add the using statment "`using IvanStoychev.StringExtensions;`" to your code, as Intellisense usually doesn't pick it up.
+Since the functionality, added by this project, is all extension methods, it would be best to add the using statment "`using IvanStoychev.Useful.String.Extensions;`" to your code, as Intellisense usually doesn't pick it up.

 After that simply call any desired method on any string.